-You’ve likely heard about Uber and Lyft, but most people haven’t used them before.
-These companies are known as ride-sharing services.
+By now most people have used one of these services.
+But if you haven’t, these companies are known as ride-sharing services or transportation network companies.
 Essentially, they allow anyone to drive their own car as if it were a cab.
 Drivers sign up, undergo a background check, and then can earn money providing rides around town.

 Most importantly, it’s convenient.
 A ride is never far away and can be summoned with the click of a button.
-According to the Miami Herald, Uber has 10,000 drivers in Miami-Dade County.
+Within a single city there can be thousands of drivers.

 The map below shows where you can be picked up by either Uber or Lyft.
 You can be dropped off anywhere you like.